inveniosoftware/docs-invenio-rdm/docs/deployment/openshift.md

 **Cron job**

-Now imagine you might have some bulk record creation that needs to be indexed, or any other task that you have to do every certain period of time.
+Now, imagine you have some bulk record indexing, or any other task that you have to do periodically.

-For that you can define cronjobs:
+For that, you can define cronjobs:

 ``` console
 $ oc process -f cronjob.yml --param JOB_NAME=index-run \